ricoberger/vault-secrets-operator/README.md

 type: Opaque
 ```

 The `spec.type` and `spec.keys` fields are handled in the same way for both versions of the KV secret engine.
 The `spec.version` field is only processed, when the secret is saved under a KVv2 secret engine.
+If you specified the `VAULT_RECONCILIATION_TIME` environment variable with a value greater than `0` every secret is reconciled after the given time.
+This means, when you do not specify `spec.version`, the Kubernetes secret will be automatically updated if the Vault secret changes.

 ## Development